errose28/DotfilesLibrary/README.md

 - Support file globbing in path names.

-- Relative pats resolved based on current working dir.
+- Relative paths resolved based on current working dir.
     - This can be changed in Robot by robot util or driver.

 - Library takes the following configs as optional ctor params, which also have setters: